intbio/mm_hse_2023/workshops/Modeller/index.md

 AlphaFold2
 1. Predict 3D structure of your protein (choose small one or fragment); use one of ChimeraX or Collab.
 Add sequence coverage plot and structure image.

+Swiss-Model
+1. Predict 3D structure of your protein.
+Compare with AlphaFold2 structure.

+* Repeat the Modeller task with your protein.
+Compare obtained structure with AlphaFold2 and Swiss-Model ones.

 ### Troubleshooting
 - Consult with the seminar protocol/recording